Misanthropy

-Misanthropy is the general hatred, dislike, distrust, or contempt of the human species, human behavior, or human nature.
+Misanthropy is the general hatred, dislike, or distrust of the human species, human behavior, or human nature.
 A misanthrope or misanthropist is someone who holds such views or feelings.
-The word originates from the Greek words μῖσος mīsos 'hatred' and ἄνθρωπος ānthropos 'man, human'.
-Misanthropy involves a negative evaluative attitude toward humanity that is based on mankind's flaws.
-Misanthropes hold that these flaws characterize all or at least the great majority of human beings and that there is no easy way to rectify them short of a complete transformation of the dominant way of life.
+Misanthropy involves a negative evaluative attitude toward humanity that is based on humankind's flaws.
+Misanthropes hold that these flaws characterize all or at least the greater majority of human beings.
+They claim that there is no easy way to rectify them short of a complete transformation of the dominant way of life.
 Various types of misanthropy are distinguished in the academic literature based on what attitude is involved, at whom it is directed, and how it is expressed.
 Either emotions or theoretical judgments can serve as the foundation of the attitude.
-It can be directed at all humans without exception or exclude a few idealized people.
+It can be directed toward all humans without exception or exclude a few idealized people.
 In this regard, some misanthropes condemn themselves while others consider themselves superior to everyone else.
-Misanthropy is typically associated with either a destructive outlook aiming to hurt other people or an attempt to flee society.
-Other types of misanthropic responses include activism by trying to improve humanity, quietism in the form of resignation, and humor mocking the absurdity of the human condition.
+Misanthropy is sometimes associated with a destructive outlook aiming to hurt other people or an attempt to flee society.
+Other types of misanthropic stances include activism by trying to improve humanity, quietism in the form of resignation, and humor mocking the absurdity of the human condition.

 The negative misanthropic outlook is based on different types of human flaws.
-Moral flaws are often seen as the main factor.
-They include cruelty, indifference to the suffering of others, selfishness, injustice, and greed.
-They may result in harm to humans and animals, like genocides and factory farming of livestock.
+Moral flaws and unethical decisions are often seen as the foundational factor.
+They include cruelty, selfishness, injustice, greed, and indifference to the suffering of others.
+They may result in harm to humans and animals, such as genocides and factory farming of livestock.
 Other flaws include intellectual flaws, like dogmatism and cognitive biases, as well as aesthetic flaws concerning ugliness and lack of sensitivity to beauty.
 Many debates in the academic literature discuss whether misanthropy is a valid viewpoint and what its implications are.
 Proponents of misanthropy usually point to human flaws and the harm they have caused as a sufficient reason for condemning humanity.
 Critics have responded to this line of thought by claiming that severe flaws concern only a few extreme cases, like mentally ill perpetrators, but not humanity at large.
 Another objection is based on the claim that humans also have virtues besides their flaws and that a balanced evaluation might be overall positive.
 A further criticism rejects misanthropy because of its association with hatred, which may lead to violence, and because it may make people friendless and unhappy.
 Defenders of misanthropy have responded by claiming that this applies only to some forms of misanthropy but not to misanthropy in general.